 AI-driven quality inspection: offloading data to reduce waste

-“We’re currently working on a major project to analyze the impact that environmental factors, like the weather, can have on product quality,” says Axel.
-“For example, when atmospheric pressure increases, the pressure a production machine exerts could inadvertedly increase as well.
+“We’re currently working on a major project to analyze the impact that environmental factors, like the weather, can have on product quality,” says Wouter.
+“For example, when atmospheric pressure increases, the pressure a production machine exerts could inadvertently increase as well.
 If we can train a machine-learning model to accurately predict and quantify that impact, we could make changes on the fly to prevent bad product batches.
 In time, production machines could even adjust themselves automatically to adapt to changing conditions.”

 Offloading historical data from the shop floor to the cloud